Marko-devops/Jenkins_pipeline_test_with_SonarQube/README.md

 # SonarQube Ec2 on AWS

-I launched an EC2 instance on AWS named "SonarQube" using the Ubuntu AMI and t2.medium instance type.
+I launched an EC2 instance on AWS named "SonarQube_server" using the Ubuntu AMI and t2.medium instance type.
 A SonarQube key was created for secure access.
 The "SonarQube_sg" security group was configured, including inbound rules from "Jenkins_sg" to allow communication between SonarQube and Jenkins.
 A user data script (SonarQube.sh) was provided during instance creation to automate the installation and setup of SonarQube at launch.
 Once the instance was running, SonarQube was accessed via a web browser using the instance’s public IP address on port 80.

 # AWS Ec2 instances